Social Security Disability FAQs: Benefits & Application Basics

 What Are The Different Types Of Social Security Disability Benefits?

-There are two types of Social Security disability benefits: SSD and Social Security Income (SSI).
+There are two types of Social Security disability benefits: SSD and Supplemental Security Income (SSI).
 Both types of benefits require you to be disabled from ANY work activity for a minimum of 12 months.
 However, before Social Security considers your medical conditions, you must first meet additional requirements for each program.

 In order to be eligible to file for SSD benefits, you must have worked and earned enough credits to be “insured.”
 In short, you must have worked and paid Social Security taxes for five of the last 10 years to be insured.